-The College, through the Office of Continuing Education, contributes to the economic vitality of the region by proactively reaching out and creating educational partnerships with business, industry and agencies.
-The partnerships are achieved by linking the resources of the College with the workforce development needs of the organization.
+The College, through the Office of Continuing Education, contributes to the economic vitality of the region by proactively reaching out and creating educational partnerships with business, industry and agencies, and linking the resources of the College with the workforce development needs of the organization.
 The College assists with management and support staff training by providing needs assessment, course design, instructional services, evaluations and certificates of completion.
-These programs are arranged to suit employee schedules, and are on site, at a convenient location, or on the Kingsborough Campus.
-These activities provide the business community with cost effective, comprehensive, quality programs to improve competitiveness by upgrading workforce skills, and retraining for newly created jobs.
+Offered on site or on the KCC campus, these activities provide the business community with cost effective, comprehensive, quality programs to improve competitiveness by upgrading workforce skills, and retraining for newly created jobs.